polypheny/Website/community/gsoc/README.md

 ## Contact

 Please feel free to contact us if you have any questions.
-To make it easier for us to organize our emails, please add "GSoC 2021" in your subject line.
+To make it easier for us to organize our emails, please add "GSoC 2021" in the subject line.

 {% include button.html button_name="mail@polypheny.org" onclick="location.href='mailto:mail@polypheny.org?subject=[GSoC 2021]';" button_class="primary" %}